Kagome

 It has quite a few patterns with stitching instructions and also some insights into sashiko's history.

-If you are new to sashiko, you can learn all the basics to get started with sashiko here.
+If you are new to sashiko, you can learn all the basics you need to get started with sashiko here.

 Comments ()